mozilla/sccache/docs/Configuration.md

 key_prefix = "s3prefix"
 ```

+sccache looks for its configuration file at the path indicated by env variable `SCCACHE_CONF`.

+If no such env variable is set, sccache looks at default locations as below:
+- Linux: `~/.config/sccache/config`
+- macOS: `~/Library/Application Support/Mozilla.sccache/config`
+- Windows: `%APPDATA%\Mozilla\sccache\config\config`

 ## env

 Whatever is set by a file based configuration, it is overruled by the env